isralduke/portfolio-11ty/src/accessibility.md

 ## Personal Committment

 As a designer, I committed personal time, effort, and even money to pursuing greater amounts of accessibility-related knowledge.
-I have taken Sara Soueidan’s [Practical Accessibility course](https://practical-accessibility.today/), enrolled in the [DHS Truster Tester certification course](https://www.dhs.gov/trusted-tester), and a few other courses in my [Credentials section](#certifications).
+I have taken Sara Soueidan’s [Practical Accessibility course](https://practical-accessibility.today/), enrolled in the [DHS Truster Tester certification course](https://www.dhs.gov/trusted-tester), and a few other courses in my [Certifications section](#certifications).
 Because I have frontend skills too, I can engage with actual frontend developers with more impact on compliance and project timelines.

 ## What It Means